-Program Manager & Student Director
+Program Manager / Assistant Director

 Pamela is passionate about working with children with special abilities.
 She holds a Bachelor of Science in Recreation Therapy from Cal State East Bay.
 She has taught swimming to children with special needs for more than eight years and manages the Special Abilities Learn to Swim Program at the Santa Clara Swim Club, which she also created.
 Her work with the Learn to Swim Program recently led her to the Paralympic Nationals with a visually impaired swimmer from her club.
 She also exercises her commitment to community as part of the local organizing committee, Valor Games Far West, which is an annual introductory level sporting competition for Veterans with disabilities.
 In her spare time she loves to salsa dance, cook, enjoy the outdoors with her dog, and explore new restaurants.
 She is thrilled to be able to spend time with the Angels this season.

 Farah is the oldest child of Deaf Adults (CODA) and has had to battle stereotypes and discrimination based on abilities her entire life.
-When learned about Angels on Stage, through her nephew, who is an Angel, she was overjoyed to see an organization taking Angels out of the boxes society tries to place them in, and “illuminating their abilities”.
+When she learned about Angels on Stage through her nephew, who is an Angel, she was overjoyed to see an organization taking Angels out of the boxes society tries to place them in, and “illuminating their abilities”.
 Farah joined AoS to volunteer her services as a special ed consultant and ASL sign language interpreter for the productions.
 Farah was recruited as a staff member for this season, and she is excited to jump in the role and get more involved with AoS.
 Farah holds a BS in Psychology from San Jose State University, where she graduated Summa Cum Laude.

 Kim has been a buddy coach since Season 3.
 She has watched Angels blossom on stage and is always inspired to see new Angels experience the AoS magic, and loves working with the buddy coaches to help set the angels up for success.
 Currently, Kim works at De Anza College in the Educational Diagnostic Center, which serves students with learning disabilities and tutors students with a variety of disabilities including ADD, autism, Aspergers and learning disabilities.
 She loves to volunteer at Parents Helping Parents in San Jose and co-facilitates their Learning Disabilities and ADD Support and Information Group.
 Kim is looking forward to another awe-inspiring season.